fudekun/robo-network-tools/ros2/rdbox/sros2_oidc/README.md

 ## Roadmap

-- [x] 各設定をコード直書きから、環境変数 or 設定ファイルで実施できるようにする
+- [x] Enable each setting to be implemented in environment variables or configuration files instead of writing directly in code
-- [x] JWTをString.msgで受け取ってから、任意のROS Message形式に変換できるようにする
+- [x] To be able to receive JWT in String.msg and then convert it to any ROS Message format
-- [ ] 高速なレスポンスが欲しい場合のオプションを用意する（トークンイントロスペクションではなく、ローカルで検証する方法の実装）
+- [ ] Provide an option if a fast response is desired (implement a local verification method instead of token introspection)
-- [ ] 全経路の完全な暗号化
+- [ ] Full encryption of all routes

 ## Licence